brene/docs/content/reference/platform.md

 #### Connection & Edges

-A relation can only exist between two models.
+A relation can only exist between two [models](#model).
 Two nodes that are related to each other are connected by an *edge*.
-All edges belonging to the same relation together form a *connection*.
+All edges belonging to the same relation form a *connection*.

 Note: Two nodes can only be connected once for each relation between the according two models.